-If an answerer receives an offer that contains an SDP 'dtlsconnection' attribute with a 'new' value, or if the answerer receives an offer that contains an 'dtls-connection' attribute with an 'existing' value and the answerer determines (based on the criteria for establishing a new DTLS association) that a new DTLS association is to be established, the answerer MUST insert a 'new' value in the associated answer.
-In addition, the answerer MUST insert an SDP 'setup' attribute according to the procedures in [RFC4145], and an SDP 'fingerprint' attribute according to the procedures in [RFC4572], in the answer.
+If an answerer receives an offer that contains an SDP 'dtls-connection' attribute with a 'new' value, or if the answerer receives an offer that contains an 'dtls-connection' attribute with an 'existing' value and the answerer determines (based on the criteria for establishing a new DTLS association) that a new DTLS association is to be established, the answerer MUST insert a 'new' value in the associated answer.
+In addition, the answerer MUST insert an SDP 'setup' attribute according to the procedures in [RFC4145], and one or more SDP 'fingerprint' attributes according to the procedures in [RFC4572], in the answer.

-If an answerer receives an offer that contains an SDP 'dtlsconnection' attribute with a 'new' value, and if the answerer does not accept the establishment of a new DTLS association, the answerer MUST reject the "m=" lines associated with the suggested DTLS association [RFC3264].
+If an answerer receives an offer that contains an SDP 'dtls-connection' attribute with a 'new' value, and if the answerer does not accept the establishment of a new DTLS association, the answerer MUST reject the "m=" lines associated with the suggested DTLS association [RFC3264].

 If an answerer receives an offer that contains a 'dtls-connection' attribute with an 'existing' value, and if the answerer determines that a new DTLS association is not to be established, the answerer MUST insert a 'dtls-connection' attribute with an 'existing' value in the associated answer.
-In addition, the answerer MUST insert an SDP 'setup' attribute with a value that does not change the previously negotiated DTLS roles, and an SDP 'fingerprint' attribute with a value that does not change the previously sent fingerprint, in the answer.
+In addition, the answerer MUST insert an SDP 'setup' attribute with a value that does not change the previously negotiated DTLS roles, and one or more SDP 'fingerprint' attributes values that do not change the previously sent fingerprints, in the answer.

-If the answerer receives an offer that does not contain an SDP 'dtlsconnection' attribute, the answerer MUST NOT insert a 'dtlsconnection' attribute in the answer.
+If the answerer receives an offer that does not contain an SDP 'dtls-connection' attribute, the answerer MUST NOT insert a 'dtls-connection' attribute in the answer.